Shaver Lake, California (Fresno) Technical Rating: 8-10

 The trail begins around 8,400 feet in elevation.
 Along this route you will cross many open rocky areas and dense forest.
 Be aware that portions of the trail cross large granite slabs and are marked with road markers.
 The elevation quickly rises to 10,000 feet at Thompson Lake, remaining trail stays in the 9,000 to 10,000 foot range for the rest of the route.

-The first mile of the route is shared with horse and pedestrian traffic.
-Please be considerate of others.
+Along the first mile of the route, the trail is shared with horse and pedestrian traffic.
+Understand that they have the right away.

-Voyager Rock Campground next to Courtright Reservoir has fire grates and tables, and is a popular camping area for fishing.
-Leaving the campground, keep to the large rock hill climb on the north side as the “hard stuff” begins at Chicken Rock.
-The panoramic view of the Le Conte Divide from the top is astonishing.
-The route wanders on the Dusy Creek where 4WD enthusiasts built the crossing over the creek.
+Voyager Rock Campground next to Courtright Reservoir has the basic camping amenities which include fire grates and tables.
+Because of the size of the reservoir, this is a popular camping area for fishing due to the easier trail that it takes to get this far.
+As you leave the campground, keep to the large rocks and the hill climb on the north side.
+This is when the Dusy turns starts being hard, beginning with Chicken Rock.
+Once on top, the amazing view of the Le Conte Divide from the top is astonishing.
+The route continues on down to the Dusy Creek where 4WD / Off-road enthusiasts built the crossings over the creek.

-The next stop is East Lake.
+Next is East Lake.
 East Lake is not visible from the route making it easy to miss if it wasn't for the outhouse.
-It’s only a short walk to some of the best fishing on the Dusy-Ershim and an excellent photo spot with picturesque Dogtooth Peak in the background reflecting off the lake.
+It’s about a 5 minute hike to some of the best fishing on the Dusy-Ershim and is also excellent photo spot with picturesque Dogtooth Peak in the background reflecting off the lake.

-It will take about two to three hours to cover the four miles to Lakecamp Lake and Campground.
-Rainbow Trout make Lakecamp unique as is it is the only lake to have Rainbow Trout.
+It will take about two to four hours to cover the four miles to Lakecamp Lake and Campground.
+One of the unique features of Lake Camp, outside of the giant meadow around the lake is that it has Rainbow Trout where all the other lakes do not.
 Another popular fishing area, Mallard Lake, is an easy 20-40 minute walk east of Lakecamp.

-The next four difficult miles to Whitebark Vista will not only test driving skills, but your vehicle too.
-But, the panoramic views make it worth the effort.
+If you were thinking the trail was getting to easy, your in luck.
+The next four miles to Whitebark Vista will make you think twice of why you did this trail.
+Not only will you be tested, but your vehicle will be too.
+Along this route, you are running the ridge near the top of the tree line and have some amazing views.
 The route ends at White-bark Vista with a short drive down to Kaiser Pass.
-Many prefer using Whitebark Vista as a starting point due to the increased challenge of the trail.
+Many prefer using Whitebark Vista as a starting point because doing the trail North to South increases the difficulty drastically.

 The trail changes year vs. year on which way is harder.
 The trail has been trending to be harder going from North to South, but this can be different according to how much rocks move around and the difficulty of Thompson Hill.